Birth defect: Toxic substances

 Landfill sites have been shown to have adverse effects on fetal development.
 Extensive research has shown that landfills have several negative effects on babies born to mothers living near landfill sites: low birth weight, birth defects, spontaneous abortion, and fetal and infant mortality.
 Studies done around the Love Canal site near Niagara Falls and the Lipari Landfill in New Jersey have shown a higher proportion of low birth-weight babies than communities farther away from landfills.
 A study done in California showed a positive correlation between time and quantity of dumping and low birth weights and neonatal deaths.
 A study in the United Kingdom showed a correlation between pregnant women living near landfill sites and an increased risk of congenital disorders, such as neural tube defects, hypospadias, epispadia, and abdominal wall defects, such as gastroschisis and exomphalos.
 A study conducted on a Welsh community also showed an increased incidence of gastroschisis.
 Another study on 21 European hazardous-waste sites showed that those living within 3 km had an increased risk of giving birth to infants with birth defects and that as distance from the land increased, the risk decreased.
 These birth defects included neural tube defects, malformations of the cardiac septa, anomalies of arteries and veins, and chromosomal anomalies.
 Looking at communities that live near landfill sites brings up environmental justice.
 A vast majority of sites are located near poor, mostly black, communities.
 For example, between the early 1920s and 1978, about 25% of Houston's population was black.
 However, over 80% of landfills and incinerators during this time were located in these black communities.

 Another issue regarding environmental justice is lead poisoning.
 A fetus exposed to lead during the pregnancy can result in learning difficulties and slowed growth.
 Some paints (before 1978) and pipes contain lead.
 Therefore, pregnant women who live in homes with lead paint inhale the dust containing lead, leading to lead exposure in the fetus.
 When lead pipes are used for drinking water and cooking water, this water is ingested, along with the lead, exposing the fetus to this toxin.
 This issue is more prevalent in poorer communities because more well-off families are able to afford to have their homes repainted and pipes renovated.

+Endometriosis

+Endometriosis can impact a woman's fetus, causing a 30% higher risk for congenital malformations and a 50% higher risk of neonates being under-sized for their gestational age.